Jarmos-san/dotfiles/README.md

     sudo apt install --reinstall gcc build-essential -y
     ```

+6. GNOME is bugged for whatever reason it's `kitty.desktop` file can't find the
+   `kitty` binary on `PATH`.
+A workaround is available on: [GNOME menu entry is
+   gone for whatever reason](https://github.com/kovidgoyal/kitty/discussions/4640).

 ...more such caveats will be noted as & when I come across any.

 ## How to Use This Project